 The Google Play reviewing process usually pays attention to a certain number of criteria, like if your app has any malware, nudity, copyright materials, etc. They don’t focus too much on the UX and UI trifles as long as your app is responsive and provides a certain level of feature value.
 But the trifles are where the high conversion rate lies.
 It means that you can use dark patterns in Android app paywalls more freely without being afraid of getting your app rejected, but to a certain extent, of course.
 Play around with a hard paywall, “Continue” CTA button, description of subscription offers, anchoring, and much more.
 Check out our podcast episode on dark patterns to get more insights.

-If you’re still worried about your app being rejected for using a few tricks, you can always apply the changes to your paywall afterwards through the remote config feature provided by A/B testing frameworks.
+If you’re still worried about your app being rejected for using a few tricks, you can always apply the changes to your paywall afterward through the remote config feature provided by A/B testing frameworks.
 Let’s talk about it in more detail.

-Choosing a framework for Android A/B Testing
+Choosing a framework for Android A/B testing

 When you know all the important aspects of paywall A/B testing for Android, you might want to try everything in practice.
 To run an A/B test for a mobile app, you’ll need a framework that will at least allow you to create two separate paywalls, split the traffic between them, and track the data on the metrics of your choice to base your verdict on.
 Basically, there are 3 options where you can start: